 Cape Verde is an extremely green country located on ten volcanic islands almost 600 km off the coast of Western Africa.
 This paradisical archipelago is a former Portuguese colony therefore the official language spoken by its citizens is Portuguese.
 Like in Guinea Bissau, people in Cape Verde developed their own language which is called Creole.
-In the matter of fact, the phenomenon of creating a new tongue, the so called “pidgin” (a simplified version of already existing language) can be spotted in many African countries.
-During our travel we had the chance to listen to the “pidgin English” used on daily bases by our Nigerian friends who we have met on the island.
+In the matter of fact, the phenomenon of creating a new tongue, the so-called “pidgin” (a simplified version of the already existing language) can be spotted in many African countries.
+During our travel, we had the chance to listen to the “pidgin English” used on daily bases by our Nigerian friends who we have met on the island.

 It is necessary to mention that Nigerians represent a large number of Cape Verdean inhabitants.
 The islands became for many of them a stopover on their way to Europe or America.
-Most of Nigerians, as well as other Africans, move to the island in order to obtain the citizenship and legally leave the continent.
+Most Nigerians, as well as other Africans, move to the island in order to obtain citizenship and legally leave the continent.
 The waiting period is over five years.
-For many of the immigrants this time is enough to open a new business and start a family.
+For many of the immigrants, this time is enough to open a new business and start a family.
 Not many decide to stay for good though.

 During our stay we have met a few Nigerians; all of them were wonderful people and helped us a lot.
-Some of them were our couchsurfing hosts in Praia.
+Some of them were our Couchsurfing hosts in Praia.
 They contacted friends in other parts of the island and made it possible for us to explore Santiago without worrying about a place to sleep.

 We really loved the national dish called cachupa which we tried several times.
 It is a sort of a stew prepared mainly with corn but also beans and, rather rarely, vegetables such as carrots or sweet potatoes.
 It can be served with pork or fish which in both cases tastes just delicious.
 The other dish which surely imprinted on our memory was a fish served with fried banana.
-Sounds weird but looks and tastes amazing!
+It sounds weird but looks and tastes amazing!

 The tiny plane which we shared with 16 other people took two hours to take us to a true paradise on earth.
-Frankly speaking we loved everything about Cape Verde.
-From the very first moment people were very helpful and kind to us.
+Frankly speaking, we loved everything about Cape Verde.
+From the very first moment, people were very helpful and kind to us.
 We caught a ride within minutes with a man who didn’t even go the same way.

 The people on the island are beautiful and we don’t mean only their kind character but also their appearance and features.
 Most of the girls have afros decorated with flowers and barrettes, converted into braids or funny buns.
-Like men, they wear colourful clothes and smile often.
+Like men, they wear colorful clothes and smile often.